Overview

 When you’ll hear from us

-For the most part you will not hear from camp’s medical team while your child is at camp; however, there are a few situations when one of the camp medical staff may need to contact home during the summer.
+For the most part you will not hear from the camp’s medical team while your child is at camp; however, there are a few situations when one of the camp medical staff may need to contact home during the summer.
 For this reason, please make sure to provide camp with the most up to date contact information.

 Many of the issues we deal with at camp do not require a phone call home.
 These may include the prescribing of some oral medications such as antihistamines, topical creams or lotions, minor cuts and scrapes, minor colds or short-term illness that do not require medication.